-All the courses involve working with children and vulnerable adults, so trainees must pass the following checks before they can start a course.
+All the courses involve working with children and vulnerable adults, so trainees must pass appropriate checks before they can start a course.
 In previous years these checks have been made by the course centre or the relevant NHS organisation.

 Criminal record checks are usually made through the Disclosure and Barring Service (for England and Wales) or Disclosure Scotland.
 The checks will disclose information such as: unspent and spent convictions; police information such as cautions, reprimands or warnings; etc. Please see the Courses section for any further details provided by individual course centres about criminal record checks.

-The purpose of the health assessment is to check whether trainees have a health condition or disability that requires adjustments in the workplace to enable them to undertake training, or that requires restrictions to their role.
+The purpose of the health assessment is to check whether trainees have a health condition or disability that may require adjustments in the workplace to enable them to undertake training, or that may require restrictions to their role.
 The health assessment may include a health declaration (completed by the trainee) and, where appropriate, an assessment by an occupational health practitioner or other suitably trained professional.
 Please see the Courses section for any further details provided by individual course centres about health assessments.